cloudflare/cloudflare-docs/products/stream/src/content/uploading-videos/direct-creator-uploads.md

 To give users the ability to directly upload their videos, first generate and provide them with a unique one-time upload URL with the following API request.

-To make API requests you will need your [Cloudflare API key](https://www.cloudflare.com/a/account/my-account) your email address and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).
+To make API requests you will need your [Cloudflare API token](https://www.cloudflare.com/a/account/my-account) and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).

 ### Upload constraints